JonSnow1807/FastMQA/README.md

 - **Compute Performance**: The current kernel implementation is slower than highly optimized libraries (cuDNN/cuBLAS) in raw compute
 - **Optimization Stage**: This is a functional implementation demonstrating the concept, not a production-optimized kernel
+- **FlashAttention Comparison**: Pure kernel compute is ~30x slower than FlashAttention; speedup claims refer to serving scenarios with memory allocation overhead
 - **Best Use Cases**: Most beneficial for memory-constrained scenarios and serving workloads

 ## Contributing